FC Meyrin

 Meyrin Football Club is a football team based in Meyrin in Switzerland.
 They currently play in the 1.
-Liga Classic, the third tier of the Swiss football pyramid.
+Liga Classic, the fourth tier of the Swiss football pyramid.

 Meyrin were promoted to 1.
 Liga in summer 1995.
 In summer 1996 Meyrin were promoted to Nationalliga B and returned to 1.
 Liga in the following summer.
 Meyrin were promoted again in 2003 until relegated again in 2006.